ranggadarmajati/simple-crud/README.md

 npm install or yarn install
 ```
 3. Create `.env` file (copy `.env.example` and fill it)
+4. Create `config.json` on `config/` directory (copy `config.json.example` and fill it)
-4. Use the sequelize-cli command to install Project :
+5. Use the sequelize-cli command for database migration :
 ```js
  npx sequelize-cli db:migrate
 ```
-5. Run this Project
+6. Run this Project
 ```js
  npm start or yarn start
 ```
-6. Finish
+7. Finish

 ##